Peer-reviewed articles

 Spatial Effects of People-Based Policies: The Local Effects of Income Tax Allowances (with Sander Ramboer)

-When Your Neighbor Goes Bust: Fiscal Spillovers from Municipal Bankruptcy
+When Your Neighbor Goes Bust: Fiscal Adjustment without Fiscal Contagion

 Property Tax and Business Productivity (with Andrea Tulli)